R3DRUN3/github-content-sync/README.md

 docker run -it --rm -e REPO_URL=https://github.com/cncf/glossary -e REPO_FOLDER_1=content/en -e REPO_FOLDER_2=content/it -e TOKEN=<your-token-here> ghcr.io/r3drun3/github-content-sync:1.2.0
 ```

-## Run via Github Action
+### Run via Github Action
-This script can also executed inside a  *Github action*, for an example take a look at the `Execute Go Script` step inside the `goaction.yaml`  manifest.
+The script in this repo can also executed inside a  *Github action*, for an example take a look at the `Execute Go Script` step inside the `goaction.yaml`  manifest.

+### Improvements and Next Steps

+- It can be useful to maybe add the possibility of comparing multiple folders at the same time, not just 2.

 ## License